banamine/Liberty-Express-E/replit.md

 ## System Architecture

+### Wiring Diagram: How Components Connect
+The system operates with a Browser/Frontend interacting via HTTP/REST with an Express API Server.
+The API server spawns Python CLI processes for each operation, managed by a task queue limiting concurrency to 4 processes.
+These short-lived Python processes interact with the filesystem for JSON data and logs.
+This design emphasizes isolation, with each operation independent to prevent cascading failures.

 ### UI/UX Decisions
-The project features a clean, modern design for ScheduleFlow with a professional blue accent.
-Other components utilize diverse aesthetics, including a neon cyberpunk theme for NEXUS TV, a minimalist UI for Simple Player, a purple gradient for Rumble Channel, and a grid-based viewer for Multi-Channel Viewer.
-Buffer TV employs a blue-to-red gradient with a numeric keypad and TV Guide overlay.
+The project incorporates a modern design for ScheduleFlow with a professional blue accent.
+Other components feature diverse aesthetics, including a neon cyberpunk theme for NEXUS TV, a minimalist UI for Simple Player, a purple gradient for Rumble Channel, a grid-based viewer for Multi-Channel Viewer, and a blue-to-red gradient with a numeric keypad and TV Guide overlay for Buffer TV.
 The Interactive Hub uses bubble navigation for managing playlists, schedules, and exports.

 ### Technical Implementations
-The core scheduling logic includes intelligent drag-and-drop, auto-filling, category balancing, multi-week planning, and recurring events.
-Video playback uses native HTML5 video, HLS.js, and DASH.js.
-Data persistence is handled via `localStorage` for client-side and JSON files for server-side.
-Video validation involves HTTP 200 checks, FFprobe metadata, and HLS segment validation.
-Lazy loading is implemented for efficient resource management.
-The system supports automated GitHub Pages deployment and includes a production-ready validation engine for imports and exports, covering XML/JSON schema validation, timestamp parsing to UTC, duplicate detection (MD5), and conflict detection.
-A 48-hour cooldown enforcement mechanism prevents repetitive video plays.
+Core scheduling logic includes intelligent drag-and-drop, auto-filling, category balancing, multi-week planning, and recurring events.
+Video playback is handled by native HTML5 video, HLS.js, and DASH.js.
+Data persistence uses `localStorage` for client-side and JSON files for server-side.
+Video validation includes HTTP 200 checks, FFprobe metadata, and HLS segment validation.
+Lazy loading is implemented for resource efficiency.
+The system features automated GitHub Pages deployment and a production-ready validation engine for imports and exports, covering schema validation, UTC timestamp parsing, duplicate detection (MD5), and conflict detection.
+A 48-hour cooldown enforces unique video plays.

 ### Feature Specifications
-ScheduleFlow includes M3U parsing, channel validation, EPG fetching, settings management, and NDI Output Control Center integration.
+ScheduleFlow offers M3U parsing, channel validation, EPG fetching, settings management, and NDI Output Control Center integration.
 NEXUS TV provides dynamic content scheduling and auto-thumbnail generation.
-The Multi-Channel Viewer offers advanced multi-viewing with smart audio.
+The Multi-Channel Viewer supports advanced multi-viewing with smart audio.
 Buffer TV focuses on buffering optimization and a TV Guide.
 Advanced player controls include skip functions, volume control, fullscreen toggles, and timestamp-based clipping.
 The import/export system supports XML (TVGuide format) and JSON, with comprehensive validation and error reporting.
-The Interactive Hub offers modals for import, schedule, and export, an interactive calendar, and status dashboard.
+The Interactive Hub features modals for import, schedule, and export, an interactive calendar, and a status dashboard.

 ### System Design Choices
-The architecture uses a dual-component design separating playlist management (desktop application) from web-based content consumption.
-Player templates run as static HTML/CSS/JavaScript files.
-A central `index.html` serves as a navigation hub.
-Data is persisted using JSON files for desktop apps and `localStorage` for web apps.
+The architecture follows a dual-component design, separating playlist management (desktop application) from web-based content consumption.
+Player templates are static HTML/CSS/JavaScript files.
+A central `index.html` acts as a navigation hub.
+Data is persisted using JSON files for desktop applications and `localStorage` for web applications.
 The system is configured for Replit Autoscale and GitHub Pages deployment.
 Standalone pages with embedded playlist data ensure offline functionality.
 All imports undergo rigorous validation including schema validation, UTC timestamp normalization, and cryptographic hash-based duplicate and conflict detection.

 ## External Dependencies